Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI: Abstract

 \section{Abstract}

 {Heart failure (HF) affects 11.8\% of adults aged 65 and older, reducing quality of life and longevity.
 Preventing HF can reduce morbidity and mortality.
 We hypothesized that artificial intelligence (AI) applied to 24-hour single-lead electrocardiogram (ECG) data could predict the risk of HF within five years.
 To research this, the Technion-Leumit Holter ECG (TLHE) dataset, including 69,663 recordings from 47,729 patients, collected over 20 years was used.
 Our deep learning model, DeepHHF, trained on 24-hour ECG recordings, achieved an area under the receiver operating characteristic curve of 0.80 that outperformed a model using 30-second segments and a clinical score.
 High-risk individuals identified by DeepHHF had a two-fold chance of hospitalization or death incidents.
-Explainability analysis showed DeepHHF focused on arrhythmias and heart abnormalities, with key attention between 8 AM and 3 PM.
-This study highlights the feasibility of deep learning to model 24-hour continuous ECG data, capturing paroxysmal events and circadian variations essential for reliable risk prediction.
+Explainability analysis showed DeepHHF focused on arrhythmias and heart abnormalities.
+This study highlights the feasibility of deep learning to model 24-hour continuous ECG data, capturing paroxysmal events essential for reliable risk prediction.
 Artificial intelligence applied to single-lead Holter ECG is non-invasive, inexpensive, and widely accessible, making it a promising tool for HF risk prediction.}